 *Note: 13 and under age group events/competitions are not eligible for support, even if an athlete has turned 13 years of age prior to the event/competition start date.

-A subsidy must be used to offset the athlete’s out-of-pocket travel and accommodation costs only associated with involvement in one of the performance categories.
+A subsidy is provided to offset the athlete’s out-of-pocket travel and accommodation costs only associated with involvement in one of the performance categories.

 Funding is allocated against the applicant’s out-of-pocket amount and will not exceed the specified maximum funding limits.
-In cases where the number of applications exceeds the budget, eligible athletes will receive lower funding, and in extreme
+In cases where the number of applications exceeds the budget, eligible athletes will receive lower funding.

 Athletes who meet all points in the section above and are selected* to represent their region or Western Australia in an eligible SSA/NSO sanctioned state or national talent championships/event will be eligible to apply for funding.